Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 Wireless Speeds & Suitability

-Spectrum Pods, operating on a tri-band Wi-Fi 5 standard, come at a massive speed of 3000 Mbps.
-And having an additional band is always handy.
+Spectrum Pods, operating on a tri-band Wi-Fi 5 standard, come at a massive speed of 3000 Mbps, which can be handy if your Spectrum internet is slow.
 The respective band-wise speeds are as follows:

 2.4 GHz: 400 Mbps5GHz (1): 1734 Mbps5GHz (2): 867 Mbps